Are the master's and school library certification courses available online?

 Can I postpone starting courses once I am admitted, and if so, for how many semesters?

 Once you are admitted, you may postpone enrollment for one year.
 If you do not enroll before the first year (semester to semester), you must reapply.
-If you plan to postpone, you must submit an Update Request Form (found on the Graduate School website).
+If you plan to postpone, you must submit an Update Request Form.

 What is the tuition?